vozlt/nginx-module-sts/README.md

   * responses
     * 1xx, 2xx, 3xx, 4xx, 5xx
       * The number of responses with status codes 1xx, 2xx, 3xx, 4xx, and 5xx.
+  * sessionMsecCounter
+    * The number of accumulated request processing time in milliseconds.
   * sessionMsec
     * The average of request processing times in milliseconds.
   * sessionMsecs